 ◊ Ipswich Real Nappy Network in Suffolk, England, for a truly inspiring local view of how parents can organize for cloth diapers, for letting the American into a real-life Nappucino meeting, and for ongoing advice and encouragement.

-◊ Heather Sanders and Angelique Mullen, for more than 2000 hours of volunteered time and experience as Founders, Board members, and organizers of RDA.
+◊ Heather Sanders, for more than 2000 hours of volunteered time and experience as a Founder, Board member, and organizer of RDA.

 ◊ Stacey Clover and iCreativeMedia, for creating a gorgeous full-page ad for Mothering Magazine and for designing the theme for our new website.